Carpet Cleaning Glossary: Terms & Definitions

 Enzyme Cleaner: A cleaning solution containing enzymes to break down organic stains.

 Extraction: The process of removing soil, water, cleaning solution, and pollutants from the carpet.
-Requires professional carpet cleaning skills
+Requires professional carpet cleaning skills.

 F